Does your child need you to direct their play, unless they're on a screen?

 Do you find yourself stepping in because watching them struggle is too hard?

-Something is getting in the way of our kids developing that kind of grit and studier.
-They have more activities, more devices, and more adult attention than any generation before them.
+Unfortunately, something is getting in the way of our children developing that kind of grit and resilience.

 • Private podcast replay — listen at your own pace, share with your partner, return to the parts that stay with you